gbv/beaconspec/README.md

 # Additional files

-This repository also includes Beacon icons (`img/`) and tools to process Beacon (`tools/`).
+This repository also includes BEACON icons (`img/`) and tools to process BEACON (`tools/`).